 - Thinking that a career in medicine is the best way to impact people’s lives

 - High school in Canada

-Residency at Boston University and completed Internal Medicine
+Residency at Boston University in Internal Medicine

-Taking a combined program at Boston University:
+Taking a Combined Program at Boston University

-Dealing with physician burnout:
+Dealing with Physician Burnout:

 - KevinMD.com talks about physician burnout all the time